dlt-hub/dlt/docs/website/docs/running-in-production/monitoring.md

 ![image](https://storage.googleapis.com/dlt-blog-images/docs_data_monitoring_rows_count)

 ### Data load time
-Data loading time for each table can be obtained using the following command:
+Data loading time for each table can be obtained by using the following command:

 ```shell
 dlt pipeline <pipeline_name> load-package